Indigenous Correspondents Program

 Ilíiaitchik: Indigenous Correspondents Program logo

-Planet Forward, a project of the George Washington University School of Media and Public Affairs, in collaboration with AIRES Education Initiatives and the Indigenous Resilience Center (IRes), will now support greater participation by Indigenous students in a program that centers their voices and brings broader perspectives to the successful Planet Forward platform.
+Planet Forward, an environmental storytelling initiative of the George Washington University School of Media and Public Affairs, collaborates with the University of Arizona’s AIR Education Initiatives and the Indigenous Resilience Center (IRes) as well as the Native FEWS Alliance to support greater participation by Indigenous students in a program that centers their voices and brings broader perspectives to the successful Planet Forward platform.

 Reporting about science and the environment has not always been inclusive nor respectful of Indigenous communities and knowledge systems.
-Work remains to make journalism and storytelling accessible and equitable for Native people.
-Although Indigenous communities are disproportionately impacted by climate change and global biodiversity loss, only a very small percentage of scientists, professors, and science journalists at U.S. universities and news organizations are Indigenous.
-Additionally, despite modest increases in Indigenous representation among STEM professionals in recent years, recent research from the Institute for Scientific Information shows that between 2010 and 2020, there “was virtually no change in the representation of Black, Hispanic, and Native American researchers among authors of scientific publications” a symptom of structural inequality, including underfunding of BIPOC academics.
+Although Indigenous people are disproportionately impacted by climate change and global biodiversity loss, only a very small percentage of scientists, professors, journalists and news organizations are Indigenous.
+Additionally, despite modest increases in Indigenous representation among STEM professionals in recent years, recent research from the Institute for Scientific Information shows that between 2010 and 2020, there “was virtually no change in the representation of Black, Hispanic, and Native American researchers among authors of scientific publications” a symptom of structural inequality and systemic oppression, including underfunding of BIPOC academics.
 This lack of resources and representation influences the coverage and perspective around issues of environmental justice, climate adaptation, and environmental policy.
+A lack of Indigenous perspectives and voices in media and communication spaces contributes to a myriad of problems, including: the perpetuation of harmful stereotypes and inaccuracies about Indigenous people, knowledge systems, and current issues, erasure of Indigenous languages and ways of knowing, and actions that disproportionately harm and/or neglect Native communities.

 Jump to Section